-4.1 The Metropolitan Police and two (2) Ward Councillors have submitted objections to the application.
+4.1 The Environmental Health Service, the Licensing Authority, the Metropolitan Police, one (1) resident association, two (2) Ward Councillors and seven (7) local residents have submitted objections to the application.

 4.2 Objector 1

 Please consider this a councillor objection to all three applications on grounds of probable public nuisance and disorder.